marcel-van-de-kamp/movie-assignments/exercises/10 - saving data with a service/assignment.md

 - Call the `emit` function on `save` in the `onSaveClicked` method with the property `movie` as single argument.
 - Add an event binding to our `save` event in the template of the `movies.component` and bind it to a `onMovieSaved` function. don't forget the `$event` parameter.
  - Add the `onSaveMovie` function to the movies component.
 Make the `onMovieSaved` function call `updateMovie` of the `movie.service`.
- - `updateMovie` will return an `Observable`, so chain a call to the `subscribe` function and supply an arrow function as its single parameter.
+ - `updateMovie` will return an `Observable`, so chain a call to the `subscribe` function and supply an observer object (like we did in assignment 8) as argument and implement the next handler.
+For instance write `console.log('succes')` in this handler.
  > Now that the data is saved, we want the list to update as well.
- - Extract the code from the `ngOnInit` function to a new function `getMovies` in the movies component.
+ - Extract the code from the `ngOnInit` function in `movies.component.ts` to a new function `getMovies` in the movies component.
  - Call `getMovies` in the `ngOnInit` to make it work again.
  > Now we can re-use the code we extracted (you should not manually call the `ngOnInit` function because it is a lifecycle hook).
-- Now also call `getMovies` inside the arrow function we supplied to the `subscribe` function.
+- Now also call `getMovies` inside the next handler we supplied to the observer of the `subscribe` function. (you can leave the console.log if you want)
  > 'In real life' after editing a movie, we would often return to an overview page and retreive the updated list data there.